 I have a question for you and the hive mind…yesterday I ‘sealed the deal’ on an important partnership for one of my projects, and I find myself wanting to celebrate.
 Honestly, my family and friends don’t want to hear all the details because, well, I spend too much time working anyway and work should not be the topic of discussion when I’m not working!
 But this is a big deal for me, and I want to celebrate – how do you go about celebrating a work success bigger than “I finished the report” but smaller than “I finished my PhD”?
 FWIW I had a party when i finished my PhD!

 This is a great question, because the rules do change a bit when you get out of school.
 Professional success is great… but it can be a bit lonely.
 First, not everyone understands what it means — they may not understand the details of your win (you did what?), or they may not understand the significance of your win.* Secondly, because a “win” so often translates to money or promotion, you start to deal with jealous friends, or seem vain yourself.
 So really — and I’m curious what the readers have to say here — my answer is you generally celebrate “by yourself” or “with your close friends and family.”
-(Pictured: Party Hats, originally uploaded to Flickr by Infidelic.)
+(Originally pictured (2012): Party Hats, originally uploaded to Flickr by Infidelic.
+2019 updated images (pineapples) via Stencil.)
 For example, I like to celebrate things by pampering myself:

 - a new high number for the blog (traffic or money)? dinner out with the hubs!

 - a new advertiser or campaign? a pedicure!